alex067/terraform-module-template/README.md

 Provides the following features for module reliability:
 * Linting with `tflint` to enforce general best practices
 * Generate README.md with `terraform-docs`
 * Github actions to build, version, and package module
+* Semantic versioning provided with [github-tag-action](https://github.com/anothrNick/github-tag-action)
 * Github actions for testing and validating changes
 * Base filenames adhere to general best practices